areski/django-lets-go/README.rst

         * ``groupby_rows`` - Returns a list of n lists.
 Each sub-list is the same length
         * ``groupby_rows`` - Returns a list of lists where each sub-list has n items.

+    5. build_test_suite_from : Returns a single or group of unittest test suite